-Risk of Dying May Be Higher In Back Seat During Head-On Collisions
+Risk Of Dying May Be Higher In Back Seat During Head-On Collisions

-While it may seem counterintuitive, new research indicates that the risk for death is greater for passengers riding in the back seats of cars in head-on collisions.
+While it may seem counterintuitive, new research indicates that the risk of death is greater for passengers riding in the back seats of cars in head-on collisions.

 A study published by the Insurance Institute for Highway Safety on Thursday reported that passengers in back seats lacked sufficient protection from head-on crashes.